 Every Nissan X-Trail comes with a DAB digital radio, a CD player and a rather small five-inch display as standard.
 You’ll have to pick a high-spec N-Vision or Tekna model if you want a seven-inch touchscreen infotainment system but it’s well worth it.

 The larger screen is slightly tricky to read in direct sunlight but its menus are logically laid out and have large bright icons.
 A set of physical shortcut buttons makes switching between key features a doddle, too.
 It’s not quite as responsive as the system in a Skoda Kodiaq, however, and you’ll have to take your eyes off the road for longer to adjust some of its more detailed settings.

-Entry-level Visia models come with a fairly weedy four-speaker stereo system but all other versions get a beefier system with either six or eight speakers as standard.
+Entry-level Visia cars come with a fairly weedy four-speaker stereo system but every other Nissan X-Trail get a beefier system with either six or eight speakers as standard.
 Neither sounds quite as good as the standard Bose stereo in high-spec Tekna models, however.
 Unfortunately, you can’t get this system in cars fitted with seven seats.